Tag: taiji

 Conversations with Masters

 Amidst the bustling streets of the city, I found myself in the company of a venerable sage—a master of the ancient arts, whose presence radiated wisdom and grace.
-As we sat together in a quiet tea house, I listened intently as he shared tales of
+As we sat together in a quiet tea house, I listened intently as he shared tales of his own journey along the path of harmony.

 <span class='p-name'>The Whispers of the Forest</span>